 Small companies are always looking for the best cost/benefit solution, and there’s no blame on that.
 If there’s anything we can do to minimize costs, we will at least try it.

 On the other hand, we don’t want to get rid of quality, and when the subject is Helpdesk, Zendesk is a great software.

 But what should you do when looking for a Zendesk alternative which is better suited for small companies?

 Okay, their service is full of features.
 Do you need them all?

 Starting there, you will regain perspective.
 Scratch off every feature you don’t really need at the moment and make a list of what is really important for your company.

-Of course they have smaller plans with less features, but because it belongs to the same system, it feels like you’re missing tools, and the software will always try to sell you more.
+Of course, they have smaller plans with fewer features, but because it belongs to the same system, it feels like you’re missing tools, and the software will always try to sell you more.

 What do small companies look for in a helpdesk tool?